Temporal Label Smoothing for Early Event Prediction: Temporal label smoothing

 \subsection{Link with multi-horizon prediction}

-As motivated above, temporal label smoothing adapts the contribution of each sample to reflect prior knowledge about the temporal structure of event prediction labels.
-In this section, we find that MHP leverages the same information in Equation~\ref{eq:time_prior} to teach the model to predict event over multiple horizons/ \citep{tomavsev2019}.
-Under simplifying assumptions justified empirically in Section \ref{sec:Ablations}, we show that this approach can be seen as a special case of temporal label smoothing with a `staircase' parametrization.
+Temporal label smoothing effectively adapts the contribution of each sample to reflect prior knowledge about the structure of event prediction labels.
+Under simplifying assumptions justified empirically in Section \ref{sec:Ablations}, we show that MHP can be seen as a special case of temporal label smoothing.
+Unlike this method, TLS does not require any architectural change.